Palatines: The Great Palatine Migration of 1709

-Arrival in England

 The first boats packed with refugees began arriving in London in early May 1709.
 The first 900 people to reach England were given housing, food and supplies by a number of wealthy Englishmen.
 The immigrants were called "Poor Palatines": "poor" in reference to their pitiful and impoverished state upon arrival in England, and "Palatines" since many of them came from lands controlled by the Elector Palatine.

 The majority came from regions around the Rhenish Palatinate and, against the wishes of their respective rulers, they fled by the thousands on small boats and ships down the Rhine River to the Dutch city of Rotterdam, whence the majority embarked for London.
 Throughout the summer, ships unloaded thousands of refugees, and almost immediately their numbers overwhelmed the initial attempts to provide for them.
 By summer, most of the Poor Palatines were settled in Army tents in the fields of Blackheath and Camberwell.
 A Committee dedicated to coordinating their settlement and dispersal sought ideas for their employment.
 This proved difficult, as the Poor Palatines were unlike previous migrant groups—skilled, middle-class, religious exiles such as the Huguenots or the Dutch in the 16th century—but rather were unskilled rural laborers, neither sufficiently educated nor healthy enough for most types of employment.